Input file format

 Project file structure

-The overall structure of the project file is split into three general sections and one specific one, each of which is discussed in more detail in the following sections.
+The overall structure of the project file is split several sections, each of which is discussed in more detail in this chapter.

 {